-Appendix 2 - Parental agreement for school to administer medicine
+Parental agreement for school to administer medicine

-Saltaire Primary School Medication Administration Form

-Saltaire Primary School will not give your child me dicine unless you complete and sign this form.
+Saltaire Primary School will not give your child medicine unless you complete and sign this form and the school has a policy that the staff can administer medicine.

-Name of Child:
+Date for review to be initiated by

+Child's name

-Date of Birth:
+Class Date e of birth

-Group/Class/Form:

-Medical condition/illness:
+Medical condition or illness

-Medicine/s: Storage instructions:
+Family Contact Information

+Name

+Daytime Phone no.

+Relationship to child

+Medicine

-Name/Type of Medicine (as described on the container):
+Name/type of medicine (as described on the container)

+Storage Instructions

+Prescription Medication?
+Ye s No

-Date dispensed: Expiry date:
+Date Dispensed Expiry date

-Agreed review date to be initiated by [name of member of staff]:

-Dosage, method and timing:
+Dosage, method and timing

-Special Precautions:
+Special precautions/other instructions

 Are there any side effects that the school/setting needs to know about?

-Self-Administration: Yes/No (delete as appropriate)
+Self-administration Ye s Νο

+Procedures to take in an emergency

+NB: Medicines must be in the original container as dispensed by the pharmacy

+Inhaler Usage

 I do not need to be informed of inhaler administration unless my child's usual usage pattern changes eg there is an unsual increase in usage.

 I understand that I must deliver the medication personally to the school office and I consent to school staff administering the above medication to my child.
 I accept that this is a service which the school is not obliged to undertake.

 I consent to medical information concerning my child's health to be shared with other school staff and/or health professionals to the extent necessary to safeguard his/her health and welfare.

-Signature Date
+Date